 - D

-Maximum delay (truncation point).
-If finite, the distribution is truncated at D. If set to Inf, no truncation is applied.
-Defaults to Inf.
+Column name for maximum delay (truncation point).
+If finite, the distribution is truncated at D. If set to Inf, no truncation is applied. (default: "D").

 - dprimary